-America’s St. Augustine is a vibrant blend of music, arts and culture - but few institutions stand out in our community as vividly as visual arts.
-In fact, from the early 1930’s to the mid 1950’s, the “Lost Colony” of St. Augustine had one of the largest art communities in the South.
-Treat your eyes to our community’s dazzling array of painting, sculpture, photography, crafts and more with this Visual Arts Itinerary.
-We’ve included suggestions for dining, drinking and discovering your way through St. Augustine’s most artistic options.
+St. Augustine is a vibrant blend of music, arts and culture – but few institutions stand out in our community as vividly as visual arts.
+In fact, from the early 1930’s to the mid 1950’s, the “Lost Colony” of St. Augustine was one of the largest visual arts communities in the South.
+Treat your eyes to our community’s dazzling array of painting, sculpture, photography, crafts, and more with this Visual Arts Itinerary.
+We’ve included suggestions for local art galleries, dining, drinking, and discovering your way through St. Augustine’s most artistic options.

 Turquoise-tinged haunt serving delicious, healthful cuisine prepared using organically grown fruits, vegetables, grains, legumes, herbs, spices and coffees!

 Journey through historic Flagler College and experience the artistic and architectural heritage of the former Ponce de Leon Hotel.
 Tours are free for St. Johns County residents and for children under 10.